Kerato-san/quartz-verak-eal/content/Journal/Session 29 – Lover's Betrayal.md

 The skirmish begins almost immediately as they engage the enemy.
 Suhana, in a seemingly tactical maneuver, summons one of her winged lions and takes to the skies.
 However, her departure from the battlefield soon becomes a full retreat, leaving the group to fend for themselves.

 The battle proves arduous, with each member of the group sustaining significant injuries.
-Sir Roderick, overwhelmed, is forced to resort to firing from beneath his shield. [[../Characters/Player Characters/Lugh Aynurdaris|Lugh]], caught in the grasp of an excruciating hex, collapses the moment he attempts to heal himself.
+Sir [[../Characters/Player Characters/Roderick Fremont|Roderick]], overwhelmed, is forced to resort to firing from beneath his shield. [[../Characters/Player Characters/Lugh Aynurdaris|Lugh]], caught in the grasp of an excruciating hex, collapses the moment he attempts to heal himself.

 [[../Characters/Player Characters/Lugh Aynurdaris|Lugh]]'s consciousness returns to the sensation of Archimedes administering a healing potion, an odd and disorienting revival.
 Following the intense battle, the group decides to take an hour's rest before sneaking into the enemy camp under the cover of night.